Chinmay2406/Instagram-dashboard-for-analytics-/README.md

 ## Overview

 This project provides a comprehensive **Instagram Analytics Dashboard** built using Python.
 It offers real-time insights on followers, likes, comments, and other analytics for Instagram profiles.
-The dashboard also includes advanced features like sentiment analysis and automated scraping for Instagram data.
+The dashboard also includes advanced features like sentiment analysis and automated scraping for Instagram data(please dm me or email me for additional details)

 ## Project Structure